lextoumbourou/notes/notes/reference/papers/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers.md

 They use ground-truth first-level acoustic tokens as the model input and compute the WER and speaker similarity scores.

-The results are listed in Table 4.
+Results:
 The model, without any prompts, performs poorly on both ASR and speaker similarity evaluations, even though the acoustic input token is ground truth.
 When adding the phoneme prompt, the WER is reduced by a large margin from 19.6 to 3.0.
 It shows the phoneme prompt mainly contributes to the content of the generation.

 In the NAR-2 prompts, the model can learn speaker information from the acoustic token prompt and thus improve the speaker evaluation quality.

-**Table 4: Ablation study of the NAR model.
-The inputs of the NAR models are the ground truth for the ablation study.**
+**Ablation study of the NAR model.
+The inputs of the NAR models are the ground truth for the ablation study.
+(Table 4)**

 <table class="table-border">
   <tr>